-- raw_config (dict) The application configuration which should have settings for the experiments client. - event_logger (baseplate.events.EventLogger) The EventLogger to be used to log bucketing events.
+- raw\config (dict) The application configuration which should have settings for the experiments client. - event\logger (baseplate.events.EventLogger) The EventLogger to be used to log bucketing events. - prefix (str) the prefix used to filter keys (defaults to "experiments.").

 Return type ExperimentsContextFactory